mbaechler/obm-unattended-installer/README.md

 What do you get ?
 ========================

-* a Debian Wheezy 64 bits or a CentOS 6 64 bits
+* a Debian Wheezy 64 bits (with OBM 2.6 preview version) or a CentOS 6 64 bits (with 2.5 stable version)
-* OBM 2.6 preview version